spectrocloud/librarium/packages/docs/content/12-enterprise-version/01-deploying-the-platform-installer.md

 2. Navigate to the Datacenter and folder you would like to use for the installation.
 3. Right-click on the folder and invoke the VM creation wizard by selecting the option to Deploy OVF Template.
 4. Complete all the steps of the OVF deployment wizard.
 Provide values for various fields as follows:
-    * URL: <Location of the plaform installer>
+    * URL: < Location of the plaform installer >
+    * URL: < Location of the gateway installer from step #2 >
-    * Virtual Machine Name: <vm name>
+    * Virtual Machine Name: < vm name >
-    * Folder: <Select desired folder>
+    * Folder: < Select desired folder >
     * Select the desired Datacenter, Storage, and Network for the platform installer VM as you proceed through the next few steps.
 Platform installer VM requires an outgoing internet connection.
 Select a network that provides this access directly, or via a proxy.
     * Customize the template as follows:
         * SSH Public Keys: Create a new ssh key pair (or pick one of your existing ones).
 Enter the public key in this field.
 The public key will be installed in the installer VM to provide ssh access, as the user 'ubuntu'.
 This is useful for troubleshooting purposes.
         * Monitoring Console Password: A monitoring console is deployed in the platform installer VM to provide detailed information about the installation progress as well as to provide access to various logs.
-This console can be accessed after the VM is powered on at https://<VM IP Adddress>:5080.
+This console can be accessed after the VM is powered on at https://< VM IP Adddress >:5080.
 Default monitoring console credentials are, User Name: admin and Password: admin.
 Provide a different password for the monitoring console if desired.
 Leave the field blank to accept default password.
         * Static IP Address: &lt;VM IP Address&gt; Optional IP address(e.g: 192.168.10.15) to be specified only if static IP allocation is desired.
 DHCP is used by default.
         * Static IP subnet prefix: &lt;Network Prefix&gt; Network gateway IP (e.g: 192.168.0.1), required only for static IP allocation.
         * Static IP gateway: &lt;Gateway IP Address&gt; Static IP subnet prefix (e.g: 18), required only for static IP allocation.